shiyis/nlpwme/modules/0-info-theory.md

 ❗ This page largely follows the [Analytics Vindya](https://www.analyticsvidhya.com) blog on [Entropy](https://www.analyticsvidhya.com/blog/2020/11/entropy-a-key-concept-for-all-data-science-beginners/#h-what-is-a-decision-tree-in-machine-learning)

 ### **What Exactly Is Entropy?**
-The word and notion are used in a number of contexts, from classical thermodynamics, where it was first discovered, to the foundations of information theory, to the microscopic descriptions of nature in statistical physics.
+The term and idea are employed in a variety of contexts, including the foundations of information theory, the microscopic explanations of nature in statistical physics, and classical thermodynamics, where they were initially discovered.

-It is thought to have significantly influenced the advancement of a number of fields, including physics, chemistry, and biological systems.
+It is believed to have had a big impact on the development of a lot of disciplines, such physics, chemistry, and biological systems.

-Ludwig Boltzmann, a physicist, defined entropy as the quantity of microscopic configurations or states of individual atoms and molecules inside a system that are compatible with the macroscopic requirements of the system.
+Entropy is the number of microscopic configurations or states of individual atoms and molecules inside a system that are consistent with the macroscopic requirements of the system, according to physicist Ludwig Boltzmann.

-In order to solve the problem of random information losses in telecommunication communications, Bell Labs scientist Claude Shannon developed comparable statistical approaches for estimating microscopic uncertainty and multiplicity in 1948.
+Similar statistical methods for assessing microscopic uncertainty and multiplicity were developed by Bell Labs scientist Claude Shannon in 1948 to address the issue of random information losses in telecommunication communications.

 ### **The Origin of Entropy**
-A _Mathematical Theory of Communication_, written by Claude E. Shannon in 1958, is where information theory first made its appearance.
-In an effort to properly quantify the stochastic nature of lost information in phone-line transmissions, he invented information entropy to measure the amount of uncertainty that a message eliminated.
+Information theory initially appeared in Claude E. Shannon's 1958 book A _Mathematical Theory of Communication_.
+He created information entropy, a unit of measure for the amount of uncertainty a message eliminates, in an effort to accurately quantify the stochastic nature of lost information in phone-line transfers.

-Entropy is a measure of how much surprise and data are included in a variable.
-Information theory defines a random variable's entropy as the average level of uncertainty over all of its possible outcomes.
+How much surprise and data are there in a variable is measured by entropy.
+The average degree of uncertainty across all of a random variable's potential outcomes is referred to as entropy in information theory.

-Events with more uncertainty have larger entropies, according to the entropy information theory, which also applies to decision trees and other machine learning models.
-The idea of entropy can be applied to improve communication, decision-making, and data storage.
+The entropy information theory, which also holds for decision trees and other machine learning models, states that events with greater uncertainty have larger entropies.
+Entropy theory can be used to enhance data storage, decision-making, and communication.

 ### **The Decision Tree Algorithm**

-A common supervised learning method in machine learning is the decision tree, which functions as a hierarchical if-then statement based on feature comparison operators. '
+The decision tree, which operates as a hierarchical if-then statement based on feature comparison operators, is a popular supervised learning technique in machine learning.

-Finding links between prediction and response variables is what it's utilized for in regression and classification challenges.
-The Root, Branch, and Leaf nodes of the tree structure depict all outcomes based on particular conditions or rules.
+It is used to identify relationships between prediction and response variables in regression and classification problems.
+The tree structure's root, branch, and leaf nodes show all outcomes based on specific conditions or rules.

-The algorithm seeks to produce 'homogenous leaf nodes' with only records of that type in the output variable.
-However, constraints can occasionally provide contradictory results in the Leaf nodes.
+'Homogenous leaf nodes' are what the method aims to create when the output variable contains only records of that kind.
+Constraints occasionally produce results in the Leaf nodes that are in conflict, though.

-The algorithm chooses features and thresholds for the tree by maximizing a loss function with the goal of making the most precise predictions.
-Decision trees are frequently used for a wide range of applications, from straightforward binary classification to complex decision-making.
+In order to produce the best accurate predictions, the algorithm maximizes a loss function when selecting the features and thresholds for the tree.
+From simple binary categorization to complicated decision-making, decision trees are often utilized for a variety of purposes.

 ### **The Connections between These Two**